priyanshu220704/Backtesting/README.md

 # Backtesting

+I have done it in a java file.
+I have also included a python file for better visualization.
+For running the java file :
+Run the Script.py and then the main files.

 1. Timeline Selection
 To ensure a stable market analysis, the timeline chosen was 2010 to 2018.
 This excluded periods of significant market turmoil, such as the 2008 financial crisis and the 2020 COVID-19 pandemic.